-- No exhibitor may exhibit more than two head in this department (In accordance with ATCP Chapter 160). - Each animal may be exhibited only once under Danish judging (showmanship, equitation), and once under Regular judging (halter, pleasure, trail, or gymkhana) for premiums. - Exhibitors should only enter two premium classes per horse.
-Additional classes may be entered as Ribbon Only and must be determined by the Saturday preceding the show.
+- No exhibitor may exhibit more than two heads in this department (In accordance with ATCP Chapter 160). - Each animal may be exhibited only once under Danish judging (showmanship, equitation), and once under Regular judging (halter, pleasure, trail, or gymkhana) for premiums. - Exhibitors should only enter two premium classes per horse.
+Additional classes may be entered as Ribbon Only and must be determined by the Monday preceding the show.
 No additions will be made on day of the show.
-Premiums will be awarded based on determination of placing by the judge. - Exhibitors may not bring animals until the day of the show. - Open classes will run concurrent with the junior classes but will be judged separately. - Youth participating in the Crawford County Fair Horse classes must adhere to the following safety policies: a) Wear protective headgear (SEI approved) which fits correctly, b) Wear shoes or boots which will provide protection from the hazards of working with horses, must have a defined heel c) Wear clothing appropriate for the activity, which will protect them from the elements surrounding this event. - Helmets are not required for adults (18 years of age and older) participating in Department 106.
-However, it is highly recommended for safety reasons. - No stallion may be shown, unless born after January 1st of the current show year. - All exhibitors must complete an animal identification form with current copy of a Coggins Test & original Coggins Test form turned in to superintendent the day of show. - IN ORDER TO RECEIVE THE PREMIUM, HORSE EXHIBITORS MUST BRING HORSE PROJECT DESCRIPTION FORM TO FAIR, FORM AVAILABLE ONLINE AT WWW.CRAWFORDCOUNTYWISCONSINFAIR.COM.
-THE FORM MUST BE DROPPED OFF AT THE FAIR OFFICE DURING REGULAR ENTRY TIMES.
+Premiums will be awarded based on determination of placing by the judge. - Open classes will run concurrent with the junior classes but will be judged separately. - Youth participating in the Crawford County Fair Horse classes must adhere to the following safety policies: - a) Wear protective headgear (SEI approved) which fits correctly, - b) Wear shoes or boots which will provide protection from the hazards of working with horses, must have a defined heel - c) Wear clothing consisting of riding pants and a long-sleeved button-up shirt of any color.
+NO STUDS - Cruelty or abuse of a horse will NOT be tolerated - A Judge and/or superintendent has right to disqualify a horse if the horse shows signs of danger (striking, kicking, rearing, biting, etc.) - Helmets are not required for adults (18 years of age and older) participating in Open Class; however, it is highly recommended. - No stallion may be shown, unless born after January 1st of the current show year. - All exhibitors must complete an animal identification form with current copy of a Coggins Test & original Coggins Test form turned into superintendent the day of show.